SMaityCodes/Privacy-Preserving-ORB-Matching-system/README.md

 - Digital Signature generation and verification is not part of this project - whcih can be achieved using any standard crypto. library or tool

+## 🚀 How to Use/Test this Repository:-

 We take a two-fold strategy for testing the correctness of our implementations.
 First, we verify that the python ORB matcher version written from the scratch without any libraray function gives exactly the same output as the python version using standard libraray function for same input images.
 Next, we verify that the circom ORB matcher also gives exactly the same output as the python ORB matcher version written from the scratch.

-## 🚀 How to Use/Test this Repository:-
+To do this follow the steps described below:-

+### Step1: Verify the Python ORB_Matcher:-

-### Grant Exeuton Priviledge to the bash scripts:-
+#### Grant Exeuton Priviledge to the bash scripts:-

 ```
 chmod +x ORB_Python.sh